IBM/MLOps-CPD/README.md

 Please ascertain you have appropriate access in all the services.

-  The runs are also governed by the amount of CUH you have access to.
+  The runs are also governed by the amount of capacity unit hours (CUH) you have access to.
   If you are running on the free plan please refer to the following links:

   1. https://cloud.ibm.com/catalog/services/watson-studio
   2. https://cloud.ibm.com/catalog/services/watson-machine-learning
   3. https://cloud.ibm.com/catalog/services/watson-openscale
   4. https://cloud.ibm.com/catalog/services/watson-knowledge-catalog

-For IBM WML, We have three spaces:
-  1. MLOps_Dev : Dev Space to deploy your models and test before being pushed to the pre-prod
-  2. MLOps_preprod : Pre-prod Space to deploy and test and validate your models.
-The Validator uses this environment before giving a go ahead to                                push the models in production.
-  3. MLOps_Prod : Production Space to deploy your validated models and monitor it.

 For OpenScale, we have ml providers:
   1. MLOps_Preprod : To Subscribe to all the models in dev and pre-prod environments.